 Celery sticks with peanut butter (make sure it is the 100% peanut variety with no added salt or sugar).

-If you have a favourite healthy, quick snack idea please share it in the comments below.
-I’d love to add it to the list.
 You can even try the recipes for muffins and chia puddings from my breakfast ideas blog.
 They would make great snacks too.

 It doesn’t require too much effort to avoid the biscuit barrel or chocolate bar!

 So, set yourself up with a few of these options and see how you feel at the end of a couple of weeks.